Time-Conditioned Generative Modeling of Object-Centric Representations for Video Decomposition and Prediction: Introduction

-To address this, we build a time-conditional generative model for video decomposition and prediction.
-The proposed model reconstructs the complete shape of the object accurately through enhancing the disentanglement between view representations and object-centric representations: view representations are jointly inferred based on the Transformer \cite[]{vaswani2017attention} and then cooperate with the sequential extension of Slot Attention \cite[]{locatello2020object}.
-Finally, the temporal mean operation maintains the 3D object-centric representations independent of view representation.
-Moreover, we implement the prediction from novel viewpoints without viewpoint annotations: Gaussian processes are employed as priors of view latent representations for generation and novel-view inference, facilitating the model to learn the underlying view rule.
-Experiments on multiple specifically designed synthetic datasets have shown that the proposed method can implement the above three tasks, moreover, outperforms the state-of-art methods in video decomposition and has competitive results on novel viewpoint predictions compared with the method that uses viewpoint annotations.
+To enable the abovementioned abilities, we propose a time-conditioned generative model for video decomposition and prediction.
+The proposed model reconstructs the complete shape of an object accurately through enhancing the disentanglement between object-centric representations and viewpoint representations, where the latent representations of time-conditioned views are jointly inferred with a Transformer \cite[]{vaswani2017attention} and then are input to a sequential extension of Slot Attention \cite[]{locatello2020object} to learn viewpoint-invariant object-centric representations.
+In addition, the prediction from novel viewpoints without viewpoint annotations is enabled.
+Specifically, Gaussian processes are employed as priors of viewpoint latent variables for video generation and novel-view inference, based on the learned functions depicting the underlying implicit rules in view representations.

+Experiments on multiple synthetic datasets demonstrate that the proposed model can 1) make object-centric video decomposition, 2) reconstruct the complete shapes of occluded objects, and 3) make novel-view predictions.
+Moreover, the proposed model outperforms the state-of-the-art methods in video decomposition and, compared with the method that uses viewpoint annotations, achieves competitive results on novel-view prediction.